nonkloq/mazeharvest/homegym/README.md

 **There are two render modes available:** when `agent_center=True`, the agent remains in a bounding box in center of the grid, and moving outside the box shifts the environment while the agent stays on the same position (similar to MOBA-style games); when set to False, the grid remains fixed, and the agent moves across the grid.
 The default is True.

 #### Rendering in 3D
 To render the environment in 3D, use the `RealLifeSim` class from the `render3d.py` module.
-This class utilizes Panda3D to provide a 3D visualization of the MazeHarvest environment.
+This class uses Panda3D to create a 3d Visulization of the environment.
+(It just maps the board objects to 3D Objects and the frames between steps are interpolated to create smooth transition)

 **Rendering Modes:**
 - **First Person Perspective (FPP)**: Offers a view from the agent's perspective.